2026 Family Guide

 dean@usdan.org

 The Dean’s Office helps students become comfortable at Usdan.
-The Deans can offer advice or mentorship to students struggling with behavior, social skills, or their classes (if you have specific questions regarding the content and curriculum of your child’s class, contact the Department chair).
+The Deans can offer advice or mentorship to students struggling with behavior, social skills, or their classes.
 The Dean’s Office staff are here to support all students and ensure they have a special summer experience at Usdan.

 CHILD ABUSE PREVENTION

-Usdan Summer Camp for the Arts cares about children and has a responsibility to provide a safe environment for all of our young people.
-We recognize that providing that safe, caring environment is everyone’s job, not only the job of our teachers.
-Our entire staff – assistant teachers, accompanists, swim and recreation staff members, maintenance staff and the administrative staff – all have a responsibility to be informed about and take an active role in the prevention of child abuse.
-Every staff person has completed a Mandated Reporter Training course which meets the New York State Education Department mandatory requirements for Training in Child Abuse Identification and Reporting.
+Usdan Summer Camp for the Arts cares about children and works hard to provide a safe environment for all our young people.
+Our entire staff — from assistant teachers, accompanists, swim and recreation staff members to maintenance staff and the administrative staff — have a responsibility to be informed about and take an active role in the prevention of child abuse.
+Every staff member has completed a Mandated Reporter Training course which meets the New York State Education Department mandatory requirements for Training in Child Abuse Identification and Reporting.

-If you have any questions or feel that a Usdan camper is being abused, or is in danger of being abused, please contact any member of the Dean’s Office staff or Nurse Liz Scannello.
+If you have any questions or feel that a Usdan student is being abused, or is in danger of being abused, please contact any member of the Dean’s Office staff at dean@usdan.org or Nurse Linda Amarante at healthoffice@usdan.org.

 WHAT TO EXPECT: THE FIRST DAY OF CAMP

-The opening day of camp is thrilling, maybe a little nerve-wracking, and oh, so much fun.
+The opening day of Usdan is thrilling, maybe a little nerve-wracking, and oh, so much fun.
 Here’s what to expect:

 BUS